- About us

 Apply for a DSS grant

 Society Reps are asked to coordinate and submit applications on behalf of their institution.
-To apply, please complete an application form by Sunday 30 September 2012.
+Applications for the 2013/14 academic year are now closed.

 - All applications must be submitted by the Society Representative.